TheTTimeLives/pokemizer-java-gradle-servicess/Glossary.md

 * Plain - An application with no dependencies
 * Servlet - An applet which processes API requests.
 Tomcat is a container for servlets, meaning that it's purpose is to process and manage API requests.
 * SNAPSHOT -
     * In versioning, this refers to an in active development version of an application.
-These versions aren't maintained, won't reliably exist in a production sense and including the word SNAPSHOT in a release's version might be protected for certain commands like publishing.
+These versions aren't maintained, won't reliably exist in a production sense and are commonly placeholder.

+## Architecture/Installation

+* 32bit - Applications which can use 32 bits of memory.
+An older architecture than 64bit and less performant.
+Sometimes listed as 386.
+* 64bit - Succesor to 32bit applications.
+Introduced by AMD, some listed as amd64 on some application installations.

 ## Java
 * Tomcat - A common java server which is a servlet "container".
 It is embedded in Spring.